Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Discussion

 \section{Discussion}

-We have presented a first systematic analysis of motile behavior across a broad range of strains and species of the nematode phylum, ranging from the lab strain \textit{C. elegans} N2 to \textit{Plectus} sjh2 at the base of the chromadorean nematode lineage.
-Despite the large evolutionary distance (in terms of ribosomal RNA, the divergence of species studied here are comparable to that of humans from fish \cite{Kiontke2013}), we found that a behavioral model described by seven parameters could account for much of the diversity of the worms' translational movement across the $\sim100s$-timescale spanning the ballistic-to-diffusive transition.
+We have presented a comparative quantitative analysis of motile behavior across a broad range of strains and species of the nematode phylum, ranging from the lab strain \textit{C. elegans} N2 to \textit{Plectus} sjh2 at the base of the chromadorean nematode lineage.
+Despite the vast evolutionary distances spanned by strains in this collection \cite{Kiontke2013}, we found that a behavioral model described by only seven parameters could account for much of the diversity of the worms' translational movement across the $\sim$\SI{100}{\second} timescale spanning the ballistic-to-diffusive transition.
 This simple model provides a basis for future studies aiming to capture more detailed aspects of nematode behavior, or to connect sensory modulation of behavior to the underlying physiology.
-More generally, this study shows that quantitative comparisons of behavioral dynamics across species can provide fundamental insights regarding the design of behavioral strategies.
-We summarize below our main findings and discuss their implications, highlighting along the way open problems that represent promising directions for future work.
+More generally, our results demonstrate how quantitative comparisons of behavioral dynamics across species can provide insights regarding the design of behavioral strategies.